[Editors’ note – this review was first published in 2014 and some information might need updating]

-The 11-hour British Airways flight included a refuelling stop in Nasser, Bahamas and I was soon being driven to the Marriot Grand Cayman Beach Resort.
+The 11-hour British Airways flight to the Cayman Islands included a refuelling stop in Nasser, Bahamas and I was soon being driven to the Marriot Grand Cayman Beach Resort.
 Like other international hotel brands such as the next-door Ritz-Carlton – which does a very impressive breakfast – it was on the stretch of golden sand known as Seven Mile Beach on the western side of the island.

 If you wanted more of a local atmosphere then just a short taxi ride away was the island’s capital George Town and many friendly restaurants where you could dine al fresco and watch the sun setting across the ocean.
 I soon swapped the opulence of the hotel resort for the more down-to-earth dive hostel at Cobalt Coast near the top of the island where I was going to try and get that all-important PADI open water qualification.

 My instructor Jane, who arrived sporting a pink rash vest, pink flippers and a pink mask, kitted me out with all the diving paraphernalia I needed: oxygen tank, buoyancy vest, weights and flippers and mask.
 Once I’d worked out how to put it all on, it was time to put all that learning into action as I lumbered slowly along the dock and clambered down a ladder to the open sea.